Ukrainian Eurovision pop star becomes voice of protest

 "Last night was a record for me - eight hours on stage," Lyzhychko told Reuters.
 "People look to me and they also stay."

 The long nights in freezing temperatures have taken their toll.
-She looked worn to the bone, her face bare of makeup and hair disheveled, sucking throat lozenges as she whisked into the opposition's improvised HQ for another night.
+She looked worn to the bone, her face bare of make up and hair dishevelled, sucking throat lozenges as she whisked into the opposition's improvised HQ for another night.

 Lyzhychko, her petite form belying a powerful deep voice, has been on stage virtually all night, every night in more than two weeks since protesters occupied the main square, enraged by Yanukovich's decision to scrap an EU trade deal and move the former Soviet republic closer to Moscow.